 Structural Damage

 The heat generated by a fire can cause structural elements of a building to become weak and brittle, leading to collapse and damage to walls, ceilings, and floors.
-The smoke produced by a fire can penetrate the building and cause damage to the structure, as well as to metal elements such as pipes and electrical wiring.
+Smoke from a fire can penetrate and damage the building structure, including metal elements like pipes and electrical wiring.
 The ash and black carbon produced by the fire can also cause corrosion to metal components.
-Additionally, water damage from firefighting efforts can also cause structural damage to a building, as well as any damage caused by the chemicals used to put out the fire.
+Additionally, water and chemicals used in firefighting can cause structural damage to a building.

 Contents Damage

-Furniture, household items, and electronic devices can be damaged or destroyed by the heat, smoke, and flames of a fire.
+Heat, smoke, and flames from a fire can damage or destroy furniture, household items, and electronic devices.
 This can include sofas, chairs, tables, beds, televisions, computers, and other electronics.
 Fabrics, carpets, and other textiles can also be damaged by the smoke produced by the fire.
 In addition, important documents such as birth certificates, passports, and other legal documents can also be damaged or destroyed in a fire, leading to significant inconvenience and financial loss for homeowners.

 Health Effects